SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/Limitations.md

 ### Why strict typing is necessary?

-`Swift` compiler doesn't provide any type inference data to macros, so to know type of variables ``Codable()`` needs types to be explicitly specified in the code. i.e. following code will not work and will cause error while macro expansion:
+`Swift` compiler doesn't provide any type inference data to macros, so to know type of variables ``Codable(commonStrategies:)`` needs types to be explicitly specified in the code. i.e. following code will not work and will cause error while macro expansion:

 ```swift
 @Codable